 The crypto industry involves a lot of money and communities, so, it could be easy for a beginner to get lost.
 With the increasing number of Bitcoin types and names, getting confused seems more likely.
 But there’s some data you can check before buying any token, to make sure you’re in the right place.

-• If you’re not operating on the Bitcoin blockchain, but in others like Ethereum, BNB, or RSK; then you’re using a wrapped token, and not the original BTC.
+- If you’re not operating on the Bitcoin blockchainBlockchain is a type of database storing an immutable set of data, verifiable to anyone with access to it —through..., but in others like Ethereum, BNB, or RSK; then you’re using a wrapped token, and not the original BTC.

 Wanna trade BTC, BCH, and other tokens?
 You can do it safely on Alfacash!
 And don’t forget we’re talking about this and many other things on our social media.